 The DMO's risk policies reflect the high standards and robust requirements which determine the way risks are managed and controlled.
 The DMO Accounting Officer, with the support of the Board, ensures that policies are regularly reviewed to reflect any changes in the DMO's operations and/or best practice.
-In 2021-2022, this included policies relating to health and safety, procurement, physical security, IT acceptable use, IT security and remote working.
+In 2022-2023, this included policies relating to health & safety, procurement and contracts management, business continuity, remote access, clear desk, misconduct escalation, anti-bribery and anti-fraud.